What is the purpose of After School mentoring?

 Who are the mentors?
 How will they be selected?

-Mentors will be business professionals, retired professionals, staff members, military personnel, secondary students, college students, and other caring and responsible community members.
-They will be recruited by the school Site Leaders and the Program Assistant.
+Mentors are business professionals, retirees, staff members, military personnel, secondary students, college students, and other caring and responsible community members.
+They will be recruited by the school Site Leaders and the Program Assistant, but everyone is encouraged to apply.

 When and where will the mentoring take place?